triSYCL/triSYCL/doc/acap.rst

   tests/acap/acap_mandelbrot

-Note that all executables have the test directory ``acap_`` prepended to the name to avoid target name conflicts across the directories for now.
+Note that all executables have the test directory itself like ``acap_`` prepended to the name to avoid target name conflicts across the directories for now.

 ..